microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 For more information on these changes and complete instructions for eye tracking setup, please see the [eye tracking](EyeTracking/EyeTracking_BasicSetup.md) article.

+### Eye gaze pointer behavior in 2.4.0

+The eye gaze default pointer behavior have been modified to match the head gaze default pointer behavior.
+An eye gaze pointer will automatically be suppressed once a hand is detected.
+Details about gaze and hand setups can be found in the [eyes and hands](EyeTracking/EyeTracking_EyesAndHands.md) article.

 ### API changes in 2.4.0

 **Custom controller classes**